 May 3, 2013

-I had been doing the bent leg raise exercise for thirty seconds when the air suddenly felt unnaturally cold.
-I quickly took a look at the windows.
+I had been doing the bent leg raise exercise for half a minute or so when the air suddenly felt unnaturally cold, so I quickly stopped what I was doing and took a look at the windows.
 After seeing that they're shut close, I sat up from the floor and looked around.

 The door was closed.
-And Dad and me fixed the roof above last year.
+And Dad and I fixed the roof above last year.

 The curtains suddenly shut close, the lights turned off, and the door locked on its own.